NeuralTrust/docs.neuraltrust.ai/docs/ai-gateway/concepts/forwarding-rules.md

 # Forwarding Rules

 Forwarding rules are a core feature of the AI Gateway that define how incoming requests are routed to various AI providers.

-## Overview

-Each forwarding rule specifies:
-- Path matching patterns
-- Target endpoints
-- HTTP methods
-- Header configurations
-- Plugin chains
-- Load balancing settings
+Each rule is uniquely identified by a UUID and contains essential routing configuration including path patterns, HTTP methods, headers, and plugin chains.

 ## Rule Structure
+The rule structure defines how requests are matched and routed through the AI Gateway.
+Let's examine each field in detail:

+### Core Fields
+- `id`: A unique UUID identifying the forwarding rule
+- `gateway_id`: References the gateway this rule belongs to
+- `path`: The URL path pattern to match incoming requests (e.g., `/v1/chat/completions`)
+- `targets`: Array of destination endpoints where requests will be forwarded
+  - `url`: The base URL of the target API endpoint
+- `methods`: Array of allowed HTTP methods for this rule

+### Behavior Controls
+- `strip_path`: When true, removes the matched path prefix before forwarding
+- `preserve_host`: When true, keeps the original Host header instead of rewriting it
+- `retry_attempts`: Number of times to retry failed requests
+- `active`: Enables/disables the rule without deletion
+- `public`: Controls whether the rule is accessible without authentication

+### Advanced Configuration
+- `headers`: Custom header modifications for forwarded requests
+- `plugin_chain`: Ordered list of plugins to process requests/responses

+This structure allows for flexible routing configurations while maintaining security and reliability.
+Rules can be as simple as basic forwarding or complex with multiple plugins and header transformations.

 ```json
 {